championswimmer/ember-parse-adapter-two/README.md

   ...

   APP: {
-    parseUrl: '<URL OF THE PARSE SERVER HERE>',
+    parseUrl: '<THE URL OF THE PARSE SERVER HERE>',
-    parseNamespace: '<URL PREFIX OF THE API HERE>',
+    parseNamespace: '<THE URL PREFIX OF THE API HERE>',
     applicationId: '<YOUR APP ID HERE>',
     restApiId: '<YOUR REST API KEY HERE>' // (only if you use a Parse.com account) }